This camp is now full. Click here or on the REGISTER Now button to be added to waiting list.

 2D animation is a valuable art form as it allows artists to have a wide range of creative freedom.
-Even though 3D animated movies tend take over the box office these days, 2D computer animation is the popular choice for creating TV series, commercials, and mobile gaming.
+Even though 3D animated movies tend to take over the box office these days, 2D computer animation is the popular choice for creating TV series, commercials, and mobile gaming.
 The software needed to create professional level work in 2D animation is affordable and becoming increasingly more accessible to individual artists and small animation studios.
 In this course students will learn the 12 Basic Principles of Animation that many successful animators use to captivate their audience, as well as how to storyboard and create a concise story using a variety of approaches to creating 2D animation.
 Students will have opportunities to explore traditional hand drawn animation, rotoscoping, and techniques in computer animation used to create shows like Bob’s Burgers and Adventure Time.

-Monday, June 1, 2020 to Friday, June 5, 2020
+Monday, June 6, 2022 to Friday, June 10, 2022

 |Course Date Info:|

-Camp - $410
+Day Camp - $460

 Some basic computer knowledge is required, but this course is designed for students with little to no experience in digital animation.

 Jingyi Zhang is a PhD student in Theatre and Performance Studies at the University of Georgia, where he completed her MFA in Dramatic Media.
 Her focuses are on computer animation and animation performance.
 She will continue her graduate studies next year with UGA, pursuing a Ph.D. in performance studies.
 She received her MA degree at UGA three years ago in Mass Media Studies, with a cultural studies thesis project on Japanese anime.
 She has been teaching the Introduction to Cinema for two semesters.
 Her most recent works including the character models and animation in the Rosetta project, a 3D animation project that recreates scenes in Romeo and Juliet and Tartuffe.